Why I wanted to build a coffee table from scratch…

 You see, as a technology executive as my “day job” my hobbies often tend toward the exact opposite; being outside, hunting, fishing, BBQ, building things, canning, etc. This would be the perfect winter project.

-In late November, my uncle and I selected four ~9ft lengths of board, IMG_4322 rough cut them in half and loaded them in the car.
+In late November, my uncle and I selected four ~9ft lengths of board, rough cut them in half and loaded them in the car.
 Initially I thought it’d be super cool to hand plane each and every board down to a similar, but not exact, thickness after all I did want this to be a rustic looking table.
 That was a pretty short-lived thought.
 Turns out that old oak is hard!
 Very hard!
 What better opportunity to purchase a thickness planer anyway?

-Screen Shot 2016-02-27 at 4.30.36 PMOver the next few weeks we planed down each board to within 1/32″ thickness of each other and began the process of doweling the pieces together, lengthwise, for the tabletop.
+Over the next few weeks we planed down each board to within 1/32″ thickness of each other and began the process of doweling the pieces together, lengthwise, for the tabletop.

 Dowel pegs, drills, bar clamps and wood Gorilla glue became my best friends.

 What I found as I dry fit the pieces together was that each board was ever so slightly twisted/warped.
 Individually, you couldn’t tell at all, but when each piece was joined to the next, it was apparent that the tabletop was either going to end up concave or convex.
-I contemplated planing the boards IMG_4609down further, after all, that’s one of the beauties of a power planer, right?
+I contemplated planing the boards down further, after all, that’s one of the beauties of a power planer, right?
 After doing the math, I just didn’t want to remove the amount of material I would have needed to to get a perfectly planed surface.
 In fact, with each day that passed and I contemplated the problem, I liked the idea of the top being a bit concave.
 It added to the story and character of the piece.
 So, it was glued, clamped and let to sit for about 10 days.

 With no real plan for the table, now it was time to decide on the finish and what the heck to do for legs.
 I took to Pinterest to look for ideas and inspiration.
 Tracey, my wife, also sent me some pins to look at.
-We ended up liking IMG_4624this whole idea of using galvanized pipe for structure.
+We ended up liking this whole idea of using galvanized pipe for structure.
 There is some really neat furniture out there using nothing but pipe for structure, legs and feet.
 We thought that’d be a bit much and, since our living room is carpeted, didn’t want to risk snagging the carpet with the pipe.
 So we figured a hybrid wood/galv pipe would look cool.
 I decided on nice white pine 4X4 legs , some threaded galvanized pipe and floor flanges.

-Last fall, I had refinished our aged dining table from a yellowish pine to a nice IMG_4655rich mahogany colored top with black legs and apron.
+Last fall, I had refinished our aged dining table from a yellowish pine to a nice rich mahogany colored top with black legs and apron.
 The color combination was Tracey’s idea and we absolutely LOVED how it turned out.
 Since the living room is right next to our dining room, we decided to mimic that same finish on this old oak table.

 As can be seen in these pictures, I trimmed out the tabletop with a 1 1/2″ X 1/2″ oak strip.
-We built the frame then glued and tacked it to the IMG_4693top so that there’d be a nice and level flange around the table top.
+We built the frame then glued and tacked it to the top so that there’d be a nice and level flange around the table top.

 Why?
 EPOXY top!